2023 Pan American Games: Marketing

-Fiu, the mascot of Santiago 2023.
+Emblem

 The emblem of the 2023 Pan American and Parapan American Games was unveiled on 17 July 2019.
 The new slogan of the Games: "Our Meeting Point" (Nuestro Punto de Encuentro) was presented in 2023.

+Mascot

+Fiu, the official mascot of the Games.

 An online poll was held in August 2021 to determine the mascot of the 2023 Pan American and Parapan American Games.
 Five candidates were presented, based on plants and wildlife native to Chile.
 On 16 October 2021, Fiu—a many-colored rush tyrant—was announced as the winner of the vote.
 Its design is described as reflecting the "diversity of human beings and especially athletes", and symbolizing that "being small does not mean you cannot give it your best effort".